 For the women, former winners are heavily in the native Californian section with consistently strong performances from CT contenders Courtney Conlogue and Lakey Peterson.
 Tatiana Weston-Webb holds her own as one of the many Brazilian athletes that have made their mark on this historic event, and Stephanie Gilmore, who barely made the mid-season cut, can pad her points at this event where she has consistently done well.

-However it goes down, you can expect quite a show at the Vans 2022 US Open of Surfing.
+However it goes down, you can expect quite a show at the 2023 Wallex US Open of Surfing Presented by Pacifico.